icons8/lunacy-docs/docs/tools.md

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tool-selectplaceholder.png" height="auto"><source src="/public/tool-selectltoolgroup.mp4" type="video/mp4"></video>

 >**Tip:** Alternatively, you can select objects through the **Objects** panel.
 In some cases it may be more convenient.
 For instance, when handling fully overlapping objects.
-For details about working with objects, click here.
+For details about working with objects, click <a href="https://docs.icons8.com/objects/" target="_blank">here</a>.

 ## Zoom tool